Matze1985/GlucoPy/README.md

 # GlucoPy
-A glucose python module for Nightscout
+* A glucose python module for Nightscout
+* A terminal glucose checker

 ## Modules
 ### Windows